jordymeow/meow-gallery/readme.txt

 You can find more information on [Meow Apps: Meow Gallery](https://meowapps.com/meow-gallery/).

 == Changelog ==

+= 5.4.4 (2026/01/27) =
+* Add: New rank system to manually organize galleries.
+* Add: Bulk delete option to quickly remove multiple galleries.
+* Add: Ability to sort galleries by name.
+* Update: Preview mode now shows the "order by" setting.
+* Add: Truncate count option for galleries on the listing page to shorten long item counts.
+* Fix: Load more now registers and works correctly when using the editor.

 = 5.4.3 (2026/01/05) =
 * Add: Fallback width handling in the gallery height calculation.